mstream/purescript-json-schema/docs/src/calculating-differences-between-old-json-schema-and-new-json-schema.md

 > - JSON schema path: #/exclusiveMaximum
 >
->   change of exclusiveMaximum from 2.0 to 4.0
+>   change of exclusiveMaximum from (Just 2.0) to (Just 4.0)

 ---

 ### calculating differences between same schema and some schema

-comparing two identical schemata yields no differences
+Comparison of two identical schemata yields no differences.

 _Input:_